tbrixen/dotfiles/README.md

 #### Windows

-Vim and the Python version is linked together.
+The compile for Vim links the Python version and the Vim version.
 But issuing `:py3 print("hello")` it complained about it could not find `python36.dll`.

 I fetched the x86 version from [python-368](https://www.python.org/downloads/release/python-368/), and